 It usually means I have one loaf leftover for the freezer (this bread freezes beautifully), one loaf for sandwiches the next day, and one loaf for eating immediately while still warm!

-How to Make Sweet Molasses Brown bread
+How to Make Sweet Molasses Brown Bread

 1. First, combine the water, yeast, molasses, cocoa powder, oil, and honey in a large bowl of a stand mixer fitted with a dough hook attachment along with 2 cups of the whole wheat flour and mix until combined.
 There is no need to proof the yeast if using instant yeast.
 If you only have active dry yeast, just proof it first in the warm water.